Guide to studying Italian

-- Italian covers the whole range of subjects dedicated to the studying of Italy, its culture and language, with learning to speak the Italian language foremost among them.
+Italian covers the whole range of subjects dedicated to the study of Italy; its culture and language, with learning to speak Italian foremost among them.

-- Italian is spoken mainly in Europe - outside Italy it is a primary language in Switzerland, the Vatican, Albania, Malta, Slovenia and Croatia.
-It is also spoken in several former African colonies, such as Somalia.
+Italian is spoken mainly in Europe.
+Outside Italy, it's a primary language in Switzerland, the Vatican, Albania, Malta, Slovenia and Croatia.
+It's also spoken in several former African colonies, such as Somalia.

-- Italy is a world leader in cooking, design, fashion, machine tool manufacturing, robotics, shipbuilding, space engineering, construction machinery, and transportation.
-Interested in these?
-Learn Italian.
+Italy is a world leader in cooking, design, fashion, machine tool manufacturing, robotics, shipbuilding, space engineering, construction machinery and transportation.

-- Since Roman times, Italy has exported its culture all over the world, from Latin literature to opera, film to political thought, fashion to food.
-Knowing Italian allows you to understand these things better.
+Since Roman times, Italy has exported its culture all over the world, from Latin literature to opera, film to political thought, fashion to food.

 - BA Italian with Film Studies